gonber/hiring-engineering-exercise-fullstack/README.md

 #### Expected behaviour

 Should ensure the packet structure is valid, and store the packet in a database.
-If the packet is invalid, it should return a `400 Bad Request` status.
-If the packet is valid, and has been successfully stored in the database, it should return a `204 No Content` status.
+If the packet is invalid, it should return a `400 Bad Request`.
+If the packet is valid, and has been successfully stored in the database, it should return `204 No Content`.
+If a datum with the same `sensorId` and `time` has already been ingested, it should return `409 Conflict`.

 ### Retrieving data